andreterceiro/course-udemy--kotlin-for-beginners/README.md

 ```

 But if you add the modifier "`private`" in the begginig of the file where we declare the funcion "`hi`" in the file `07-PrivateFunctionAux.php`, we will can't use the function "`hi`" om the file `07-PrivateFunction.kt`.

+One observation.
+You must have only one `main` function considering both files.